-Email:qzeng@ncat.eduPhone:336-285-3148Email:qzeng@ncat.eduPhone:336-
+Graduate Coordinator: Qing-An ZengEmail: qzeng@ncat.eduPhone: (336)285-3148Department Chair: Evelyn Sowells-BooneEmail: es992760@ncat.eduPhone: (336)285-3145

 The Master of Science in Information Technology prepares students to pursue technical, as well as management careers in all employment sectors.
 The program emphasizes acquisition of sound theoretical concepts with intensive "hands-on" experience in the area of information technology.
 The courses are taught by faculty with high level expertise gained through their research activity, affiliations with industry and professional experience.
 Graduates of the program work in a variety of positions, some of which include: database administrator, network administrator, system analyst, IT consultant, and project manager.
-Recent graduates are employed with John Deere, IBM, USAA, EMC, Accenture, BB&T, First Citizens, Met Life, AT&T, General Electric, Northrop Grumman, BlueCross BlueShield, and local, state, and federal agencies.
+Recent graduates are employed with John Deere, IBM, Cisco, USAA, EMC, Accenture, BB&T, First Citizens, Met Life, AT&T, General Electric, Northrop Grumman, BlueCross BlueShield, and local, state, and federal agencies.
 Students also have the opportunity to pursue Doctoral study.